 The Canadian Rockies are one of North America’s best kept secrets for big mammal photography.
 With big mountains and big wilderness all around, this workshop is timed to coincide with the elk rut in Jasper National Park.
 Although elk will be a key focus, we will also pursue great photographic opportunities of bears, moose, bighorn sheep, epic glacially carved landscapes, and night photography as well.
 If you think Fall in Yellowstone and the Tetons is good, wait till you come to the Canadian Rockies!

-Biological Diversity of Panama
+Wildlife of Panama

 The north coast of Panama is literally dripping with life and biological diversity.
 Home to the Smithsonian Institute of Tropical Research, this region is widely known as the Galapagos of the Caribbean as science continues to find new species here on a regular basis.
 For this workshop we will be based in the Bocas del Toro archipelago where lush lowland rainforests cover tiny tropical islands surrounded by a sea of coralline blue.
 Each day will be spent exploring new islands to photograph everything from three toed sloths to red-billed tropic birds.
 If you are looking for adventure, for a workshop filled with island hopping around the tropics, for the opportunity to photograph a vast array of different species ranging from poison frogs to magnificent frigate birds, then this is the workshop you have been waiting for.